COMPANY

 Refund Assist: a scalable, automated system to streamline USPS label refunds

-ShipStation will automatically identify all unused USPS labels approaching expiration and request refunds on behalf of the customer, minus a 30% convenience fee.
+ShipStation will identify all unused USPS labels approaching expiration and request refunds on behalf of the customer, minus a 30% convenience fee

 This reduced confusion and manual effort for users while fitting seamlessly into ShipStation’s existing workflows.